 Epidural analgesia (code 62318 or 62319, as appropriate) involves administering a narcotic drug through an epidural catheter.
 This type of analgesia is eligible as a separate and distinct service when used for postoperative management following major surgical procedures, such as total hip and knee replacement and major vascular surgery.
-Epidural analgesia includes the preoperative, intra-operative or postoperative insertion of an epidural catheter.
+Epidural analgesia includes the preoperative, intra-operative or postoperative insertion of an epidural catheter as well as subsequent pain management services such as adjustments, re-injections and visits.